ImzyO/African_Rapid_Care/README.md

 # Features

-Here are some features og our app:
+Here are some features of our app:

 ![see-available-doctors](./public/images/doctors.png)